 There is no such necessitation.
 In quantum mechanics, momentum is a spatial derivative $(-ih\nabla_x)$ and spin is a kind of 'space quantization'.
-It does not logically follow, as it does in classical mechanics, that the momentum or spin must change signs when $t \to -t$ .
-Nor does it logically follow from $t \to -t$ that one must change $\psi \to \psi^$ [10].
+It does not logically follow, as it does in classical mechanics, that the momentum or spin must change signs when $t \rightarrow -t$.
+Nor does it logically follow from $t \rightarrow -t$ that one must change $\psi \rightarrow \psi^$ [10].

 Is quantum mechanics symmetric under time reversal invariance after all?
 The Schrödinger equation is time reversal invariant in the modified sense mentioned above, but that does not necessarily imply quantum mechanics is time reversal invariance too.
 Simply, the reason is that some interpretations of the quantum mechanics modify or interrupt the Schrödinger evolution, while others do not.
-According to the Bell dilemma, there are at least three different types of interpretation of the quantum mechanics: 1) hidden variable interpretations, 2) collapse interpretations, and 3) Everett-style interpretations.
+According to the Bell dilemma4, there are at least three different types of interpretation of the quantum mechanics: 1) hidden variable interpretations5, 2) collapse interpretations6, and 3) Everett-style interpretations7.